 The chorus movement in the dance consists of Fall Back (like a Step Up in reverse) followed by Step and Turn which is then followed by a figure.
 This pattern is very common in dances from Lancashire and the figures themselves are the common Lancashire morris figures: Cross Partner, Cross Corner, Swing Partner, Swing Corner and Insides then Cross Partner and Cross Corner are repeated.
 Interestingly, the cross over figures are danced with polka step while the swings and insides use a walking step.
 Rumworth always dance the figures in the same order.

-Like other traditional dances from the area the dance finishes with Cross Morris, known at Holme Chapel as "Tickle our Martha" which is also performed first in pairs and then repeated in fours.
+Like other traditional dances from the area the dance finishes with Cross Morris, also called “Tickle our Martha” which is performed in pairs and is immediately followed by “Nancy Dawson” which is the same movement but danced in 4’s

 Although from this description you'd think the dance was quite simple, the footwork and hand and arm movements make it a difficult dance to learn and perform, as dancers at some of our festival workshops have discovered! |